jakedowns/reshade-shaders/interlaced-shader/README.md

-How to use Citra with Looking Glass Portrait
+How to use Citra with Looking Glass Portrait via the lookingglass.glsl interlaced shader

 In Citra